Khwarazm: Khwarazm during the reign of the Ibanids – Arabshahids

-This, together with a shift in the course of the Amu-Darya, caused the center of Khwarezm to shift to Khiva, which became in the 16th century the capital of the Khanate of Khiva, ruled over by the dynasty of the Arabshahids.
+This, together with a shift in the course of the Amu-Darya, caused the center of Khwarazm to shift to Khiva, which became in the 16th century the capital of the Khanate of Khiva, ruled over by the dynasty of the Arabshahids.

 Khiva Khanate is the name of Khwarazm adopted in the Russian historical tradition during the period of its existence (1512–1920).
 The Khiva Khanate was one of the Uzbek khanates.
 The term "Khiva Khanate" was used for the state in Khwarazm that existed from the beginning of the 16th century until 1920.
-The term "Khiva Khanate" was not used by the locals, who used the name Khvarazm.
-In Russian sources the term Khiva Khanate began to be used from the 18th century.
+The term "Khiva Khanate" was not used by the locals, who used the name Khwarazm.
+In Russian sources, the term Khiva Khanate began to be used from the 18th century.

 The rumors of gold on the banks of the Amu Darya during the reign of Russia's Peter the Great, together with the desire of the Russian Empire to open a trade route to the Indus (modern day Pakistan), prompted an armed trade expedition to the region, led by Prince Alexander Bekovich-Cherkassky, which was repelled by Khiva.

-Khwarazm during the reign Uzbek dynasty of Qungrats
+Khwarazm during the reign of the Uzbek dynasty of Qungrats

 During the reign of the Uzbek Khan Said Muhammad Khan (1856–1864) in the 1850s, for the first time in the history of Khwarazm, a general population census of Khwarazm was carried out.

 Khwarazm in 1873–1920

 It was under Tsars Alexander II and Alexander III that serious efforts to annex the region started.
 One of the main pretexts for Russian military expeditions to Khiva was to free Russian slaves in the khanate and to prevent future slave capture and trade.

 Early in The Great Game, Russian interests in the region collided with those of the British Empire in the First Anglo-Afghan War in 1839.

-The Khanate of Khiva was gradually reduced in size from Russian expansion in Turkestan (including Khwarezm) and, in 1873, a peace treaty was signed that established Khiva as a quasi-independent Russian protectorate.
+The Khanate of Khiva was gradually reduced in size from Russian expansion in Turkestan (including Khwarazm) and, in 1873, a peace treaty was signed that established Khiva as a quasi-independent Russian protectorate.

 In 1912, the Khiva Khanate numbered up to 440 schools and up to 65 madrasahs with 22,500 students.
 More than half of the madrasahs were in the city of Khiva (38).